datanav/docs/gdpr-platform-developer-docs.rst

 * :ref:`GDPR data type <gdpr_data_type>`
 * :ref:`GDPR policy <gdpr_policy>`

-These APIs are datasets with a defined data-structure that can be integrated with existing systems:
+These APIs are datasets with a defined data-structure that can be integrated with existing systems and associated :ref:`input <http_endpoint_source>` and :ref:`output <http_endpoint_sink>` published endpoints for JSON input and/or consumption.
+The input and output endpoints conform to the :doc:`JSON Push Protocol <json-push>`.

 .. _gdpr_subject:

 GDPR subject
 ============

-The GDPR subject dataset (dataset name "gdpr-subject") contains entities about data subjects with the following datastructure:
+The GDPR subject dataset (dataset name ``gdpr-subject``) contains entities about data subjects with the following datastructure:

 Prototype
 ---------